 During a recent trip to the vet Ben had an informal ultrasound scan to view the major organs including the spleen (if you've had retrievers long enough, you know how troublesome the spleen can be in an older dog).
 Well.........let's just say Ben's spleen didn't look quite right.

 I'm sure many of you have been in a similar position.
 Something abnormal was found with your working dog.
 Could be nothing, could be something bad, or could be something really, really bad.
-I'm work in the veterinary intensive care unit, so I see the really, really bad every day at work, so that's where my mind goes.
+I work as a nurse in a veterinary intensive care unit, so I see the really, really bad every day at work, so that's where my mind goes.

 Now I don't just go putting my dog through procedures for little to no diagnostic yield.
 After all, he's not sick.
 I painstakingly weigh the benefits and risks of each step, and this was no exception.
 I could wait and recheck the spleen in a few months, to see if anything changed all the while wondering if he's got cancer in there or I could wait until he shows symptoms and then act.
 Or I could assume the small risk of a needle aspirate today, when he's healthy, and lay it all to rest.
 If it is cancer, we'll be proactive and deal with it while he's still feeling pretty good.